Bureau of Ocean Energy Management: Hydrocarbons

+Renewable energy

 In 2009, the Department of the Interior announced the final regulations for the Outer Continental Shelf (OCS) Renewable Energy Program, which was authorized by the Energy Policy Act of 2005 (EPAct).
 These regulations provide a framework for issuing leases, easements and rights-of-way for OCS activities that support production and transmission of energy from sources other than oil and natural gas.

+In 2024, BOEM and the Bureau of Safety and Environmental Enforcement (BSEE) finalized the Renewable Energy Modernization Rule, the first major update to the federal offshore renewable energy regulations since 2009.
+The rule revised DOI’s OCS renewable energy framework under 30 C.F.R.
+Parts 585 and 586 to better reflect a mature offshore wind program, streamline project review and administration, clarify compliance obligations, and reduce costs.
+Key changes included reforms to offshore wind auction rules, a public renewable energy leasing schedule, more flexible survey and met-buoy requirements, updated project design and installation verification procedures, tailored financial assurance requirements, and clarified safety management system obligations.
+The final rule was published at 89 Fed.
+Reg.
+42602 on May 15, 2024, and became effective July 15, 2024.

 Marine minerals

 BOEM is the only federal agency with the authority to lease marine minerals from the OCS, including responding to commercial requests for OCS minerals such as gold, manganese, or other hard minerals.
+BOEM's Marine Minerals Program (MMP) also issues leases for sand, gravel, and/or shell resources from federal waters, with efforts focused on shore protection, beach nourishment, and wetland restoration, while prioritizing environmental oversight.

 Carbon sequestration

 Carbon sequestration (CS) refers to a process of storing captured carbon dioxide (CO_{2}) that leads to a reduction of CO_{2} in the atmosphere.
 Carbon sequestration activities can take many forms.
 One form of long-term storage is injection of captured CO_{2} into suitable underground geologic formations.

 On November 15, 2021, the Infrastructure Investment and Jobs Act was signed into law and gave the Department of the Interior the authority to grant a lease, easement, or right-of-way on the Outer Continental Shelf (OCS) for long-term sequestration of carbon dioxide that would otherwise go into the atmosphere and contribute to further climate change.
 BOEM is working with the Bureau of Safety and Environmental Enforcement (BSEE) on a draft rule to implement this authority over the OCS CS projects.